 Address: Daebong-dong, Jung-gu, Daegu, South Korea

 Apsan Observatory offers an elevated vantage point to admire the city, a view that is simply breathtaking.
-This spot is accessible via a cable car, a ride that’s only 15 minutes.
+This spot is accessible via a cable car, a ride that’s only 15 minutes long.
 However, if you’re looking for more of an adventure, consider hiking from Anjiranggol, a one-hour expedition that will take you past Anilsa Temple.
 Ultimately, you’ll arrive at the observatory where you’ll get an excellent view of Daegu’s contrasts - the steel and concrete city center and the lush green space beyond.
-At night, Apsan Observatory is beautifully lit with its elegance discernible from the city.
+At night, Apsan Observatory is beautifully lit.
 Incidentally, there are night hikes offered if you’re weary of the daytime heat.
 This is a popular tourist spot and so you’re very likely to find large crowds gathered here.
 However, if you come on a weekday, there should be fewer people to jostle with.

 Address: Apsansunhwan-ro, Daemyeong 9(gu)-dong, Nam-gu, Daegu, South Korea

 Opening hours: Mon - Thu: 10:30am - 6:30pm; Fri - Sun: 10:30am - 8:30pm